bluesky-social/proposals/0004-oauth/README.md

 +-----------------+         +-------------------------------------------------+
 ```

-This figure was taken from the section 6.1.1 of [DRAFT-OAUTH-BROWSER-BASED-APPS].
+This figure was taken from the section 6.1.1 of [draft-oauth-browser-based-apps][DRAFT-OAUTH-BROWSER-BASED-APPS].
 It shows that the backend is the only entity that can contact the resource server (PDS).
 It can do so either on its own (from a background worker) or on behalf of a user (by proxying the requests).

 In this architecture, the authorization flow works as follows: